github/docs/content/copilot/managing-github-copilot-in-your-organization/managing-access-for-copilot-in-your-organization.md

 {% ifversion ghec %}{% data variables.product.prodname_copilot_enterprise %} and {% endif %}{% data variables.product.prodname_copilot_for_business %} {% ifversion ghec %}are{% else %}is a{% endif %} {% data variables.product.prodname_copilot %} subscription{% ifversion ghec %}s{% endif %}, billed and administered at the organization {% ifversion ghec %}or enterprise {% endif %}level. {% ifversion ghec %}

 Enterprise owners can enable or disable {% data variables.product.prodname_copilot %} for organizations within their enterprise.
-For more information, see "[AUTOTITLE](/enterprise-cloud@latest/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-copilot-in-your-enterprise#enforcing-a-policy-to-manage-the-use-of-github-copilot-business-in-your-enterprise)."
-TODOCS: CHECK THIS LINKS TO THE SUBSECTION - THE NAME & LINK MAY CHANGE
+For more information, see "[AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-copilot-in-your-enterprise#managing-access-to-github-copilot-in-your-enterprise)."

 {% endif %}Organization owners can administer access to {% data variables.product.prodname_copilot_short %} for teams and individuals within the organization.
 Organization owners can also access usage data relating to {% data variables.product.prodname_copilot %} in their organization, and use that data to make informed decisions about seat assignment.